 How to Lower Your Cholesterol Naturally Without Medication

-In how to lower cholesterol naturally without medication we are really talking about the lifestyle changes that will help to reduce cholesterol.
+In order to lower cholesterol naturally without medication, we are really talking about the lifestyle changes that will help to reduce cholesterol.
 Your doctor would have advised whether to use lifestyle changes only or to use them in conjunction with medication such as statins.

 1. Avoid These Foods to Help Lower Cholesterol

 There are foods that you should avoid if you can or, at the very least, reduce the amount of them that you consume:-

 Foods With High Amounts of Saturated Fat and Cholesterol

 These are animal foods such as red meat with marbling (flecks and streaks of fat within the meat), poultry (especially with the skin on) and dairy products such as full-fat milk, eggs, cheese and sour cream, etc.

 These are foods such as cakes, cookies, crackers, chips (crisps in UK), margarine, shortening, fried foods, frozen food, breakfast cereals, energy bars, commercially baked products, etc.